 14. Keep up with your kids (and grandkids!)

-Ready to lose up to 16 lbs. in just 4 weeks† and see what changes in your life?
+Ready to lose up to 16 lbs. in your first 4 weeks† and see what changes in your life?
 Book your free appointment at Jenny Craig today.

 †First 4 weeks only.
-Avg. weight loss in study was 11.6 lbs for those who completed the program.
+Avg. weight loss in studies was 11.6 lbs. for those who completed the program.